gravitational/teleport-plugins/access/slackbot/README.md

 GRPC API is accessible at the address indicated by `auth-server`.

-*NOTE*: The slackbot must be given a teleport user identity with apprpopriate permissions.
+*NOTE*: The slackbot must be given a teleport user identity with appropriate permissions.
 See the [acccess package README](../README.md#authentication) for an example of how to configure an appropriate user & role.

 ### `[slack]`